-4.1 The comments of the relevant Overview and Scrutiny Panel will be included in this section prior to its consideration by the Cabinet.
+4.1 The comments of the relevant Overview and Scrutiny Panel will be circulated to the Cabinet in advance of the meeting.

 5. KEY IMPACTS / RISKS

 5.1 This report is for information only and to share with members the role of the Housing Strategy Team and how it delivers new affordable housing for Huntingdonshire.